Salekin-Sami/Library-Management-System/TECHNICAL_DOCS.md

    - Java is like a special language that computers can understand
    - It's like having a universal translator that works on any computer
    - Just like how you can write the same letter in different places, Java programs work on different computers
-   - The number 17 is like the version of the language - it's the newest and best version
    - Key Features:
      - Pattern matching for switch expressions
      - Enhanced pseudo-random number generators